alt-dima/tofugu/README.md

 ## Inventory (dimensions) store

+You could set env variable `toasterurl` to point to TofuGu-Toaster, like `export toasterurl='https://accountid:accountpass@toaster.example.com'`.
+Then TofuGu will connect and receive all the required dimension data from TofuGu-Toaster-ToasterDB.
+Additional parameter could be passed to tofugu `-w workspacename`.
+In general `workspacename` is the branch name of the source repo where the dimension is stored.

 When you set dimensions in the tofugu flags `-d datacenter:staging1 `, tofugu will provide you inside code next variables:

 - var.tofugu_datacenter_name = will contain string `staging1`